top of page

 5 Ways to Transition Your Garden from Summer to Fall

 The garden is a faithful storyteller of the seasons.
 By late summer, its story shifts: the lush greens begin to soften, seed heads rattle gently in the breeze, and a golden light glows earlier each evening.
 Autumn is on its way, and with it comes a chance to tend, refresh, and prepare.
-With a little care, your garden can gracefully weave itself from the abundance of summer into the quiet beauty of fall.
+With a little care, your garden can gracefully transition itself from the abundance of summer into the quiet beauty of fall.

 Warty pumpkin among vibrant pink, yellow, and orange flowers, with green ornamental cabbage in lush fall display.